All Products

 Use the <phoneme> tag of SSML to specify the correct pronunciation.

-Q: Why is no speech returned?
-Why is the text at the end not successfully converted to speech?
-(Missing synthesized speech)
+Q: Why is some text at the end not converted to speech, or why is no speech returned?

 Check whether you have called the streamingComplete method of the SpeechSynthesizer class.
-During speech synthesis, the server caches text and begins synthesis only after a sufficient amount of text is cached.
-If you do not call the streamingComplete method, the text remaining in the cache may not be synthesized.
+During speech synthesis, the server begins synthesizing only after caching enough text.
+If you do not call streamingComplete, text remaining in the buffer may not be synthesized.

 Permissions and authentication

-You can create a workspace and authorize only specific models to limit the scope of the API key.
+Create a workspace and grant authorization only to specific models to limit the API key scope.
 For more information, see Manage workspaces.

 More questions